Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{User study.} In Figure~\ref{fig:userstudy}, we show results of a user study with 30 participants, who perform pairwise comparisons of videos generated by \methodname and baselines for \real.
-Participants are presented with initial images and desired object velocities indicated by arrows.
-We ask participants to evaluate output videos derived from \real on three different axes: motion fidelity to the control signal (Motion), realism of the object interactions (Interactions), overall physical consistency (Physical).
+In Figure~\ref{fig:userstudy}, we show results of a user study with 30 participants, who perform pairwise comparisons of videos generated by KineMask and baselines on \emph{Real World}.
+Participants are presented with initial images and input object velocities indicated by arrows.
+We ask them to evaluate outputs on three different axes: motion fidelity to the control signal (Motion), realism of the object interactions (Interactions), overall physical consistency (Physical).
 Each answer is collected with a three-answer forced choice format, where we compare our outputs with baselines and we ask for user preferences, allowing also to reply ``both have the same quality''.
-The full details are presented in Appendix~\ref{sec:appendix-details}.
+The full details are presented in Appendix.
 The collected user preferences indicate that \textit{our method significantly outperforms all baselines in all questions}.
-This clearly demonstrates the superiority of \methodname in rendering realistic objects interactions.\looseness=-1
+This demonstrates that existing methods are unsuitable for rendering interactions with starting conditions only.
+Kinemask, instead, renders realistic interactions.\looseness=-1